 Contact the Town (contact information is at right) and we will look at the tree and determine if it needs to be treated or removed.
-Please note that if a tree is removed, the stump will remain until it can be removed in the fall, and the tree will be replaced sometime afterwards.
+Please note that if a tree is removed, the stump will remain until it can be removed in the fall, and the tree will be replaced in the fall or following spring.

 A tree on Town property has small branches or suckers coming out of the main stem.